📄 Academic Planning

 Research Gap Statement

-Weak: "While many studies have looked at climate change in Bangladesh, more research is needed to understand its full impact on communities."
+Weak: "Many studies have examined climate change in Bangladesh, but more research is needed."

-Strong: "While existing literature documents aggregate displacement statistics for coastal Bangladesh (Alam et al., 2021; Rahman, 2022), no study has examined the differential adaptation outcomes between households with and without microfinance access in char-land communities — a gap with direct policy implications for the Bangladesh Delta Plan 2100."
+Strong: "While current literature provides aggregate displacement statistics for coastal Bangladesh (Alam et al., 2021; Rahman, 2022), no studies have investigated the adaptation outcomes between households with and without microfinance access in char-land communities—a consequential gap for the Bangladesh Delta Plan 2100."

 Methodology Statement

-Weak: "The study will use a mixed methods approach including surveys and interviews to collect data from the community."
+Weak: "The study will utilize a mixed methods approach, including surveys and interviews, to gather community data."

-Strong: "A sequential explanatory mixed-methods design will be employed: Phase 1 will administer a structured household survey to a stratified random sample of n=240 char households in Bhola (power analysis: 80%, alpha 0.05, medium effect size).
-Phase 2 will conduct purposive semi-structured interviews with n=24 participants selected from Phase 1 extremes to explain quantitative findings."
+Strong: "This research will adopt a sequential explanatory mixed-methods design: Phase 1 will execute a structured household survey among a stratified random sample of n=240 char households in Bhola (power analysis: 80%, alpha 0.05, medium effect size).
+Phase 2 will involve purposive semi-structured interviews with n=24 participants selected from Phase 1 extremes to interpret quantitative results."

-- Identify and target a specific supervisor first
+- Identify and target a specific supervisor at your chosen institution.

-- State a clear, researchable gap in the first paragraph
+- Clearly articulate a researchable gap in your introductory paragraph.

-- Write objectives that begin with action verbs
+- Write objectives that begin with dynamic action verbs.

-- Specify sample size and analysis method explicitly
+- Explicitly define your sample size and analysis methods.

-- Cite recent papers published in the last 5 years
+- Cite recent and relevant papers published in the last five years.

-- Sending the same proposal to every supervisor
+- Submitting the same proposal to multiple supervisors.

-- Not connecting your background to the proposed topic
+- Failing to connect your background with the proposed research topic.

-Talk to Kabir, our senior Admission Advisor.
-He reviews research proposals for PhD and Masters applicants targeting universities in Bangladesh, UK, Australia, Germany and Japan.
+Connect with Kabir, our senior Admission Advisor, who specializes in reviewing research proposals for PhD and Master's candidates aiming for universities in Bangladesh, the UK, Australia, Germany, and Japan.

 Talk to Kabir Now →